fperez/pyston/README.rst

 Otherwise, the value is used with the `--prefix` argument.

 The list of projects to install is set in the `projects` variable, which should be a list of strings corresponding to project names on github.
+This list is automatically updated with any other paths that contain a `.git` subdirectory *and* a `setup.py` file.
+You can therefore manually clone any other github python projects you want and they will be automatically picked up as well, without having to update the `projects` list by hand each time (updating the default `projects` is only needed for the `clone` action).

 These two variables, `prefix` and `projects`, are set to their defaults in this file, but can be modified by the user by defining them in a file named